theplant/qor_test/README.md

     qor_test

-  Of course, you could specify a scene to test your project, for example, use `qor_test -e '2.0'` to test your project only with ruby 2.0.
+  Of course, you could specify one scene when test your project, for example, use `qor_test -e '2.0'` to test your project only under ruby 2.0.

 ## Advanced Usage

   \* Dependencies defined outside would be shared in all scenes:

-  So you could write below configuration to test your project with rails 3.1, 3.2 in ruby 1.8, 1.9, 2.0.
+  So you could use below configuration to test your project with rails 3.1, 3.2 under ruby 1.8, 1.9, 2.0.
 (6 scenes)

     # config/qor/test.rb
     gem 'rails', [3.1, 3.2]